 This is my number-one tip, and it may sound silly, but it’s the most important step.
 If you don’t find something that you can mostly enjoy, then there’s not a high likelihood that you will want to do it or stick with it.
 This is always true for fitness, but especially true when working out at home, because there’s not the added element of having people you like around you to motivate you.

 Your first step is to try a lot of workouts and see what sticks for you.
 And all you probably need is a computer or tablet to do that.
-Maybe you try following streaming workouts online from Daily Burn, POPSUGAR, Barre3, Fitness Blender, Peleton or Les Mills On Demand, or maybe you watch Beachbody DVDs (do you still have a DVD player?
+Maybe you try following streaming workouts online from Daily Burn, POPSUGAR, Barre3, Fitness Blender, Peloton or Les Mills On Demand (check out my review here and get a free trial of the service here), or maybe you watch Beachbody DVDs (do you still have a DVD player?
 I don’t, but you can get Beachbody online as well).
 Or maybe you even find a training program with an online coach like Emily Skye Fit, Kayla Itsines’ BBG, the Tone It Up girls or more, who all provide workouts through an app on your phone, streaming or in PDF form.
 None of which I’ve tried by the way, but I do plan to one day, so I can give my honest reviews.
 (If you find some solo fitness person selling workout programs, make sure they are legit, credentialed and have testimonials before investing!)

 You’ll be more successful with getting excited to work out at home if you have a plan or program to follow or a structured group fitness class workout to watch.
 That’s just the way it is, because if you like to make up your own workouts, then you probably fall into the category of already motivated.